Identifying Hazards and Communicating Risks

 Hazardous occupations

-Hazards can be found almost everywhere in the environment, including the air, water, soil, and in food.
-Hazards may affect health directly, or indirectly when they produce a change that puts a person or population at risk, for instance climate change.
+When we think of exposure to environmental hazards, we can consider the different media that hazards can exist in, such as air, water, soil and in food.
+It is through consumption, inhalation and or contact with environmental media that exposure to hazardous substances occurs.
+Hazards may affect health directly, or indirectly when they produce a change that puts a person or population at risk, as seen with climate change.
 Table 10.2 lists some of the common hazards.

 Hazards in: | Examples |